forDeFan/otodom_AJAX_scraper/readme.md

 ## Run

 Verbose terminal logging is on by default (can be changed in parameters.yaml).<br>
-After succesfull run file example.txt will be created in project root (filename and path can be defined in parameters.yaml)
+After succesfull run file (example.txt) with scraped data will be created in project root (filename and path can be defined in parameters.yaml)

 To start scraper: